vbe0201/vbe0201.github.io/content/posts/foolproof-but-not-threadsafe-guide-to-async-await-in-python.md

                     self.run_queue.append(key.data)
                     self.selector.unregister(key.fileobj)

-            # Check if we have any elapsed timers to reap.
+            # Put elapsed timers in the run queue.
-            if self.timers:
             for task in self.timers.get_elapsed():
                 self.run_queue.append(task)

             # Same as before from here...
             task = self.run_queue.popleft()
 ```

-Now that is quite something.
+This is quite something.
 Our `selector` maintains a mapping
 of registered file objects to selector keys.
 So as long as this
 mapping is non-empty, there will be `Task`s blocked on I/O
 (`selector.get_map()`).